1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

     .classed('nomination', true)
 ```

 In addition to converting strings into accessor functions, `ƒ` also composes functions.
-Typically the functions passed to `attr` or `style` select a single property from that data bound to an element and encode it as a visual property with a scale function.
+Typically the functions passed to `attr` or `style` select a single property from the data bound to an element and encode it as a visual property with a scale function.
 Instead of typing this same type of function over and over - `.attr('cx', function(d){ return c.x(d.ceremonyNum) })` - we can strip it down to its bare essentials with `.attr('cx', ƒ('ceremonyNum', c.x))`.

-`d3.attachTooltip` adds a basic tooltip showing all the properties attached to an element, removing the need to `Inspect element` and run `> d3.select($0).datum` to examine outliers.
+`d3.attachTooltip` adds a basic tooltip showing all the properties attached to an element, removing the need to `Inspect element` and run `> d3.select($0).datum` to examine outliers and other interesting points.

 The result:

 ##### Number of previous nominations over time
 <div id='nominations-scatter'></div>

 Unfortunately nominations in the same year with the same number of previous nominations cover each other up.
-We can fix that by grouping on year and previous nominations, then offsetting nominations in the same group so they don't overlap:
+We can fix that by grouping on year and number previous nominations, then offsetting nominations in the same group so they don't overlap:

 ```javascript
 d3.nest()